(The Bank NA NMLS #423416)

 2. Your payment history.
 Your payment history and credit score are indicators to lenders of your likelihood to make payments in the future.
 Your payment history plays a role in the mortgage loan process because it helps lenders evaluate your ability to manage debt.
 It reflects how repayment of your bills has been handled in the past.
 In some cases in which borrowers don't have an extensive credit history, lenders may consider alternative payment records, such as rental payments and utility bills.

 3. The source of funds.
 Your lender will verify your down payment funds and ensure you have enough money to cover closing costs .

 4. The value of the property.
 Your lender will carefully look at the appraisal of the property you are purchasing to verify that it meets or exceeds the purchase price.
 A lender will order the appraisal to be performed by one of their approved appraisers.
-This cost will appear on the HUD-1 closing document as part of the closing costs.
+This cost will appear on the Closing Disclosure as part of the closing costs.

-The mortgage approval process can take anywhere from 2 to 4 weeks - sometimes more.
-To avoid delays, make sure you know what documents you will need to provide with your application, stay in touch with your lender throughout the process, and respond quickly to any requests.
+To avoid delays in your mortgage approval process, make sure to stay in touch with your lender throughout the process and respond quickly to any requests.

 Conventional Fixed rate loans

 A wide range of terms are available on fixed-rate mortgages, however, the longer the term of the mortgage, the more interest you will pay over the life of the loan.
 With a longer loan term, your interest rate will likely be higher, but your monthly payments tend to be lower.
 The shorter the repayment term, the faster you'll pay off and build equity in your home, though your monthly payments will generally be higher.

 FHA and VA Government Loans